mighdoll/akka/akka-contrib/docs/peek-mailbox.rst

 Mailbox with Explicit Acknowledgement
 =====================================

-The normal behavior of an Akka actor is to drop a message during whose processing an exception occurred, continuing after a restart with dequeuing the following message.
-This is in some cases not the desired solution, e.g. when using failure and supervision to manage a connection to an unreliable resource;
-the actor could after the restart go into a buffering mode and retry the real processing later, when the unreliable resource is back online.
+When an Akka actor is processing a message and an exception occurs, the normal behavior is for the actor to drop that message, and then continue with the next message after it has been restarted.
+This is in some cases not the desired solution, e.g. when using failure and supervision to manage a connection to an unreliable resource; the actor could after the restart go into a buffering mode (i.e. change its behavior) and retry the real processing later, when the unreliable resource is back online.

-One way to do this is by buffering the messages in the supervisor and acknowledging successful processing in the child, another way is to build an explicit acknowledgement mechanism into the mailbox.
+One way to do this is by sending all messages through the supervisor and buffering them there, acknowledging successful processing in the child; another way is to build an explicit acknowledgement mechanism into the mailbox.
 The idea with the latter is that a message is reprocessed in case of failure until the mailbox is told that processing was successful.

 The pattern is implemented `here
 <@github@/akka-contrib/src/main/scala/akka/contrib/mailbox/PeekMailbox.scala>`_.
 A demonstration of how to use it (although for brevity not a perfect example) is the following:

-.. includecode:: @contribSrc@/src/main/scala/akka/contrib/mailbox/PeekMailbox.scala
+.. includecode:: @contribSrc@/src/test/scala/akka/contrib/mailbox/PeekMailboxSpec.scala
    :include: demo
    :exclude: business-logic-elided

-Running this application may produce the following output (note the processing of “World” on lines 2 and 16):
+Running this application (try it in the Akka sources by saying ``sbt akka-contrib/test:run``) may produce the following output (note the processing of “World” on lines 2 and 16):

 .. code-block:: none